 Displaced in Time - میان مرزهای تصویر

-Displaced in Time threads memory, exile, and longing into a delicate tapestry.
-It is the story of an Iranian family caught between lands, scattered across years and borders, where home becomes an elusive shadow—ever present, yet always out of reach.
+Displaced in Time tells the story of an Iranian family scattered across years and borders, where home becomes a shadow—ever present, yet always out of reach.

 At the heart of the film is the voice of the filmmaker’s mother, whose singing—outlawed in Iran—becomes a powerful act of defiance.
-Her voice echoes with the weight of exile and the force of resistance, binding past to present, presence to absence.
+Her voice echoes with the weight of exile and the force of resistance.

 • Pariya Bakhshi